QuantumGalaxies/SoPy/README.md

 # Sums Of Product
 ## SoPy

-## Representation and Decomposition with Sums of Product for Operations in separated dimensions
+## Sums of Products for data and science

 ### Conceptual